 Referral to departmental tutoring/professors' office hours

 Our tutors create a tutoring log for each session that includes information about your progress.
 If our tutors observe that you are doing well enough to end tutoring, they may recommend that you use other resources instead.
 Alternatives include departmental tutoring, professors' office hours, or group tutoring.
-In addition, if you consistently arrive to your session without questions or without homework completed, expect to end your tutoring contract.
-Once your tutor makes the recommendation to end tutoring, SASC staff will contact you to discuss your options.
+If your tutor makes the recommendation to end tutoring, SASC staff will contact you to discuss your options.

-If you become ill or cannot attend a session due to an emergency, please contact the SASC office directly.
-We will take extenuating circumstances, including emergency and illness, into account if your contract is ever suspended.
+If you become ill or cannot attend a session due to an emergency, please contact your tutor, or the SASC office at 563-387-1270 as soon as possible.